open-learning/git4ol/README.md

  create mode 100644 certificate.json
 ```

-Before we submit this certificate we have to create a more permanent certificate branch using `git checkout`:
+Before we submit this certificate we have to create a more permanent certification branch using `git checkout`:

 > **note**
 >
-> Note that we've prefixed the branch name with `student/` in order to group submissions from the same user together.
+> Note that we've prefixed the branch name with `student/` in order to group submissions from the same student together.

 ```shell
 teacher@shell:~/git4ol$ git checkout -b student/markdown@0.0.1/assignment/1#first-attempt